Kiswah: Sitara

 Over the exterior door to the Kaaba is a cover called the burqu' or sitara.
 This panel is the most elaborately decorated portion of the kiswah.
 The sitara has an average size of 7.75 by 3.5 m and is assembled by sewing together four separate cloth panels.
 Each panel contains embroidered verses from the Quran and additional dedications.

 Additional textiles

 Other textiles used in covering portions of the Kaaba include a curtain hung over the Bab al-Tawba door in the interior of the Kaaba.
 Also remade each year is the green silk bag which holds the key to the Kaaba, a tradition introduced in 1987.
 Along with these textiles, the workshops send ropes for attaching the kiswah to the Kaaba, and spare silk in case the kiswah needs repair.
-Degradation and disfiguration caused by exposure to natural elements and popular rituals, such as the taking of a piece of the kiswah, necessitate regular maintenance.
+Degradation and disfiguration caused by exposure to natural elements necessitate regular maintenance.